 In order to acquire valid pairs for the locatedAt relation we rely on a crowdsourcing approach.
-In particular, given a certain object, we used crowdsourcing to collect judgements about the likelihood to find this object at a set of predefined locations.
+In particular, given a certain object, we used crowdsourcing to collect judgments about the likelihood to find this object at a set of predefined locations.

-To select the objects and locations for this experiment, every DBpedia entity that falls under the category Domestic_implements, or under one of the narrower categories than Domestic_implements according to SKOS9, is considered an object; every DBpedia entity that falls under the category Rooms is considered a location.
-This step results in 336 objects and 199 locations.
+To select the objects and locations for this experiment, every DBpedia entity that falls under the category Domestic_implements, or under one of the narrower categories than Domestic_implements according to SKOS9, is considered an object.
+The SPARQL query is given as:

+Every DBpedia entity that falls under the category Rooms is considered a location.
+The respective query is: